Salta alla navigazione principale Salta alla ricerca Salta al contenuto principale

 Abstract

-Purpose: The aim of this literature review was to provide an update on the current scientific knowledge in the field of 3D virtual patient science and to identify a possible easy, smart, and affordable method to combine different file formats obtained from different digital devices.
-Methods: Electronic searches of the Medline database was performed, up to May 2017, for articles dealing with the construction of a 3D virtual patient; the matching of data acquired with different digital devices (cone beam computed tomography, CBCT; face scanner, FS; intraoral scanner, IOS; and desktop scanner, DS) was considered.
-The inclusion of studies was based on the superimposition of at least 2 different digital sources.
+Purpose: The aim of this literature review was to provide an update on the current scientific knowledge in the field of 3D virtual patient science, and to identify a possible easy, smart and affordable method to combine different file formats obtained from different digital devices.
+Methods: Electronic searches of the Medline database was performed, up to May 2017, for articles dealing with the construction of a 3D virtual patient; the matching of Powered by Editorial Manager® and ProduXion Manager® from Aries Systems Corporation data acquired with different digital devices (cone beam computed tomography, CBCT; face scanner, FS, intraoral scanner, IOS and desktop scanner, DS) was considered.
+The inclusion of studies was based on the superimposition of at least two different digital sources.
 Results: Twenty-five studies were selected for subsequent examination.
-Only 3 studies analyzed the feasibility of superimposition of 3 different types of 3D data (CBCT þ FS þ IOS/DS).
+Only three studies analysed the feasibility of superimposition of three different types of 3D data (CBCT + FS + IOS/DS).
 The most frequently used matching procedure was between CBCT and FS and CBCT and IOS/DS.
-Conclusion: The procedure of superimposition of data from CBCT, IOS, and FS is currently feasible and it is now possible to create a 3D ''virtual patient'' to better diagnose, plan the treatment, and communicate with patients.
+Conclusions: The procedure of superimposition of data from CBCT, IOS and FS is currently feasible and it is now possible to create a 3D "virtual patient" in order to better diagnose, plan the treatment and communicate with patients.

 Lingua originaleInglese